AditiR-42/zeus/README.md

 Zeus is a framework for (1) measuring GPU energy consumption and (2) optimizing energy and time for DNN training.
 A summary can be found [here](https://ml.energy/zeus/overview/), and the research paper for Zeus can be found [here](https://www.usenix.org/conference/nsdi23/presentation/you).

 Zeus assumes that the same types of GPUs are used during DNN training.
 This extension accounts for heterogeneous GPUs used in DNN training.
-First, we profile
+First, each GPU is profiled when trained on different datasets so we can plot its power limits and batch sizes.
+This profiling is used to generate an optimal allocation of both global batch size and power limits across heterogeneous GPUs.
+Then, for all future cases of DNN training, this optimal allocation can be used.

 ### Launching GPUs on AWS